ryanden2018/rendermug/README.md

 The Ruby code is irrelevant; ignore it (the bootcamp I attended in 2019 used Ruby).

-**Note:** although this repo contains no low-level code (like OpenGL or CUDA), I did write actual CUDA code once in a project for school (GPGPU).
+**Note:** although this repo contains no low-level code (like OpenGL or CUDA), relying instead on a transpiler, I did write actual CUDA code once in a project for school (GPGPU).
 I am by no means an expert on either computer graphics or GPGPU.

 **3D models:**